gammasoft71/xtd/docs/documentation/Guides/xtd.core/Types overview/preprocessor_symbols.md

 * [xtd targets](#xtd-targets)
 * [xtd paths](#xtd-paths)

+First of all, the following definitions of preprocessor symbols are not defined by xtd, but are standard definitions.
+Normally, you won't need to use these definitions in your programs to use xtd.
+However, you may need to use them for specific purposes outside xtd.

 ## Operating Systems

 The following table represents the different preprocessor symbols for the operating systems supported by xtd: